tmedwards/sugarcube-2/docs/api/api-fullscreen.md

 The <code>Fullscreen</code> API comes with some built-in limitations:

-1. Fullscreen requests must be initiated by the player—generally via click/touch.
+1. Fullscreen requests must be initiated by the player, generally via click/touch—i.e., the request must be made as a result of player interaction; e.g., activating a button/link/etc whose code makes the request.

 <!-- *********************************************************************** -->